 About me

-As well as working in Psychotherapy and Counselling, I hold a BSc (Hons) in Applied Psychology, which provides a deeper background understanding of human thinking and behaviours.
+Alongside my qualifications in Psychotherapeutic Counselling, I hold a BSc (Hons) in Applied Psychology, which allows me to gain a deeper background understanding of human thinking and behaviours.

 Training, qualifications & experience